-Plan 1 loan cancellation criteria
+Plan one loan cancellation criteria.

 Criteria Overview

-In situations where a borrower passes away, the Plan 1 loan will be cleared.
+If a borrower passes away, the Plan 1 loan will be cleared.
 This applies if the individual was under 65 at the time of death.
 Moreover, if an individual receives Income Contingent Repayment (ICR) for more than 25 years, their remaining student loan repayments are written off.

 Key Conditions